freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 In modern day software development continuous integration and deployment are becoming increasingly important for an efficient workflow.
 In this tutorial you will be learning how to set up continuous deployment to update your website source files after a repository push using Github Webhooks.

-Webhooks are callbacks which are triggered by web events.
-In the case of Github, an event can be a repository push, pull, merge etc. We will be coding a simple PHP script to react to a repository push, which will then pull down the changes and organise them neatly in the web root.
+Webhooks are callbacks that are triggered by web events.
+In the case of GitHub, an event can be a repository push, pull, merge, and more.
+We will create a simple PHP script to respond to a repository push event, which will then pull down changes from the repository and organize them neatly in the web root.

 ---